 Are you spending the summer without A/C?
-Here are our tips for trying not to sweat!
+Here are our tips for staying cool without air conditioning.

 Actually, we should sweat in the heat.
 Sweating is part of the complex system our bodies have evolved to dissipate heat.
 Sweat cools the body as it evaporates from the skin.